aws-samples/sample-aws-modernization-with-coder/content/1_introduction/_index.md

 - Create agentic development workflows that automate repetitive tasks

 **Real-World Use Cases:**
-- Onboard and shift developers in minutes instead of days
+- Onboard developers in minutes instead of days
 - Standardize development environments across teams
 - Implement secure development practices with built-in compliance
 - Scale development capacity dynamically based on project needs

 ## About Coder

 Coder delivers self-hosted cloud development environments (CDE) that are provisioned as code and pre-deployed for developer activity on day one.
-Coder runs in your own cloud or even in air-gapped on-premises environments, giving developers access to powerful infrastructure without compromising governance.
+Coder runs in your own cloud or even in air-gapped hybrid environments, giving developers access to powerful infrastructure without compromising governance.

 **Coder delivers:**